 BlueCat employees are no strangers to working from home.
 In fact, remote work is something that we’ve prided ourselves on doing well for some time now.

 When the entire company started working from home, however, we realized that a few adjustments were necessary to scale our culture and practices.
-So we pivoted.
-We’ve been trying out a few new things.
-Call them what you like – coping strategies, life hacks, or just ways of maintaining some degree of “normal”, whatever that means these days.
+So we’ve been trying out a few new things.
+Call them what you like – coping strategies, life hacks, or just ways of maintaining some degree of “normality”, whatever that means these days.

-Since every company is trying to get used to this shift in workplace culture, we thought we’d share some of what we’re trying out.
+Since everyone is adjusting to this shift in workplace culture, we thought we’d share some of what we’re trying out.

 Expanded company all-hands meeting

 Pop quiz: what do you call a group of cats?
 That’s right – a clowder.
 (It’s apparently derived from “clot” – in case you were wondering.)
 In the interest of keeping everyone informed about how the company’s doing, what our plans are, and what the future holds, we’ve been holding these “clowders” more often.

 They used to be once a quarter; now we do them once every two weeks just to satisfy the need for information in this time of significant economic uncertainty.
 After every clowder, we do a survey to take the organization’s pulse.
 We want to make sure that everyone’s questions and concerns are dealt with.

 One of the irreplaceable elements of office work is the casual conversation (read: human connection) that happens on the sidelines of “real work”.
 This isn’t unproductive time – far from it.
 This is where we connect as a team and build that esprit de corps that powers us through the work we have to do.